 Please note, as ever our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-The strap fitted is a new high quality hirsch crocodile strap with a plain gold-plated buckle.
+The strap fitted is a new, high quality brown Hirsch crocodile strap with a Zenith gold-plated buckle.
 If a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to 1960.

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.